 (Also see Cancer / Treatments / Radiation Therapy)

-Advanced procedures also include intensity-modulated radiation therapy (IMRT) and image-guided radiation therapy (IGRT), to deliver high-powered, targeted radiation in focused beams.
+Advanced procedures for some gastrointestinal cancers include intensity-modulated radiation therapy (IMRT) and image-guided radiation therapy (IGRT), to deliver high-powered, targeted radiation in focused beams.
 This allows the radiation beam to match the shape of the tumor and avoid other areas.

 The Rosenfeld Cancer Center at Abington Memorial Hospital has been awarded the ACR-ASTRO seal of accreditation for the highest level of quality and patient safety by the American College of Radiology (ACR) and The American Society for Radiation Oncology (ASTRO).
 This three-year award is given only after a peer-review evaluation by experts in the field.
 The review assesses our patient care, treatment and safety, the qualifications of our team, quality control, equipment excellence and more.